jasjeev4/TranslationSpeak/README.md

-# InstantTranslator
+## TranslationSpeak

 ## Description

-InstantTranslator is an iOS application built using .NET MAUI.
+TranslationSpeak is an iOS application built using .NET MAUI.
 It provides a seamless interface to record speech, transcribe it in real-time, and translate the text playback a speech audio file of the translated text using a Lambda service.
 The app is designed to be easy to use.

 ## Screenshots/Demo